What is “Target Market”?

 Common Myths of Creating Customer Personas from a Target Market

-Resist the urge to let any of these common myths hold you back from the kind of growth you’ll surely see by starting your marketing and sales strategy with a well developed Customer Persona.
+Resist the urge to let any of these common myths hold you back from the kind of growth you’ll surely see by starting your marketing and sales strategy with a well-developed Customer Persona.

 Fiction: I’m uncomfortable creating a buyer persona.
 Not everyone is exactly like that person.

 Fact: When you give a name and description to a specific avatar, you can speak right to that person.

-Your audience will have more confidence in you with strong, clear messaging.
-Additionally, crafting it as if you are speaking to a person is much more effective.
-For instance, if your Customer Persona is built as a 35 year old woman and you create an ad that targets that person, who will feel alienated?
-I’m thinking of a 35 year old woman and come up with the headline, ” Leftovers that Could Send Your Dog to the ER.”
-This speaks to a very wide range of readers, but it was crafted with our Customer Persona in mind.
+Your audience will have more confidence in you with robust, clear messaging.
+Additionally, crafting it as if speaking to a person is much more effective.
+For instance, if you identify your Customer Persona as a 35-year-old woman and create an ad targeting that person, who will feel alienated?
+I was thinking of a 35-year-old woman and came up with the headline, “[Checklist] Leftovers that Could Send Your Dog to the ER.”
+This example speaks to many readers but has the Customer Persona in mind.
 Does that make sense?

 Fiction: Data doesn’t lie.
-I need a way to identify my target market that is more data driven.
+I need a way to identify my target market that is more data-driven.